LHNCBC/lforms/README.md

 ## Running end-to-end tests

-1. Run `npm run test:e2e:prepare` to copy necessary files in places for the tests and to update the web driver.

 1. Run `npm run test:e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).
 The e2e tests is configured to use Chrome.